openstates/blog/content/post/august-2020-update.md

 - help make small data fixes or improvements
 - contribute to Open States' code
 - provide feedback on new features
-- help Open States attract funding, and build a sustainable
+- help Open States attract funding, and build a sustainable future for the project
-- contribute financially to Open States

 Check out the [guide to contributing](https://openstates.org/about/contributing/) to learn more!